-Students Without Educational Goal or Course of Study: In addition to utilizing the Early Connection Program, faculty are encouraged to announce to students in class about services available to assist students in identifying educational goals and courses of study.
+Students Without Educational Goal or Course of Study: In addition to utilizing the Early Connection Program, SRJC's Ask Me campaign encourages faculty to announce to students in class about services available to assist students in identifying educational goals and courses of study.
 Customized messages will be sent to target group of students to inform them of the requirement for educational goal and course of study identification via Student Portal, email, Constant Contact, and phone calls.
 Career Services Department and Student Affairs Office staff and student workers will assist in the task of contacting these students and urging them to work with counselors.